Taking Action to Address the Shelterless Crisis

 City Investments in Local Partners

 To ensure the needed services are available in Petaluma, the City provides funding and other resources to our partners to ensure our most vulnerable receive the aid and care that they need.
-Prior to the pandemic, The City invested resources to ensure that at least 12 beds at the Mary Isaac Center were always reserved for Petaluma residents experiencing homelessness, dedicated $300,000 for rental assistance for low income Petalumans, and invested $250,000 to bring DST to Petaluma to provide our unhoused residents with job training, employment readiness skills, and access to services.
+Prior to the pandemic, The City invested resources to ensure that at least 12 beds at the Mary Isaac Center were always reserved for Petaluma residents experiencing homelessness, dedicated $450,000 (CDBG) for rental assistance for low income Petalumans, and invested $550,000 to continue DST providing our unhoused residents with job training, employment readiness skills, and access to services, as well as a new mobile shower program.
+Additionally, the City increased our investment in our partnership with COTS in the amount of $300,000 and launched the new SAFE Team program, a mobile crisis intervention unit which received $1 million in seed funding from the community-supported Measure U sales tax.
 City investments are leveraged with local fundraising and funds from the County, State and Federal governments to run these important and innovative programs.

 We will continue our work

 We recognize the larger and more complex systemic issues surrounding housing and homelessness that this does not solve, however we remain committed to going above and beyond in our efforts to secure the necessary resources and build partnerships to restore the dignity and rebuild the lives of our unhoused neighbors in Petaluma with as holistic an approach as possible to keep the entire Petaluma community safe and healthy.